The journey of Australian science – Dorothy Hill, geology and coral reefs

 Join the Australian Academy of Science for the third instalment of the 2024 public speaker series.

-This event will focus on the work of Emeritus Professor Dorothy Hill AC CBE FAA FRS, who was the first woman elected to the Australian Academy of Science.
+This event will focus on the work of Professor Dorothy Hill AC CBE FAA FRS, who was the first woman elected to the Australian Academy of Science.

-The speakers will explore the significant work of Hill who was a pioneering figure in the field of geology, particularly in the study of coral reefs and the stratigraphy of the Great Barrier Reef.
+The speakers will explore the significant work of Professor Hill who was a pioneering figure in the field of geology, particularly in the study of coral reefs and the stratigraphy of the Great Barrier Reef.
 Her contributions were significant not only for their scientific merit but also for breaking barriers for women in academia.

-Emeritus Professor Dorothy Hill
+Professor Dorothy Hill

 Dorothy Hill made a broad contribution to science in Australia at a time when both university and government science were in need of considerable improvement, and the benefits of research were not widely appreciated among university administrators.

-She discovered the use of fossil corals in sorting out the correlations of Palaeozoic rocks in Australia, took advantage of the vicinity of the Great Barrier Reef for research, expanded the knowledge of stratigraphy of eastern Australia, and used this newly available information for a revitalized interpretation of continental geology.
-In doing this she gave great support to field workers and students in their studies, and to the exploration companies working on the coal, oil, and economic sedimentary rocks of Queensland.
+She discovered the use of fossil corals in sorting out the correlations of Palaeozoic rocks in Australia, took advantage of the vicinity of the Great Barrier Reef for research, expanded the knowledge of stratigraphy of eastern Australia, and used this newly available information for a revitalised interpretation of continental geology.
+In doing this she gave great support to field workers and students in their studies, and to the exploration companies working on the coal, oil and economic sedimentary rocks of Queensland.
 Finally, she set standards for the preparation of large volumes such as those in the Treatise on Invertebrate Paleontology, which were her major contributions to the study of corals.

-She was known as an active sports person, a strong leader in academe, a powerful supporter of women’s educational rights, a keeper of intellectual truth as she saw it, a maintainer of academic merit, and a member of her nation’s armed forces.
+She was known as an active sports person, a strong leader in academe, a powerful supporter of women’s educational rights, a keeper of intellectual truth as she saw it, a maintainer of academic merit, and a member of Australia’s armed forces.
 She took part in the education of a large number of students who supported her efforts to advance geology.

 Speakers